OpenNebula/docs/source/overview/opennebula_concepts/key_features.rst

 * Fine-grained ACLs for resource allocation
 * Resource Quota Management to track and limit resource utilization
-* Dynamic creation of Clusters as pools of hosts
+* Dynamic creation of clusters as pools of Hosts
 * Dynamic creation of Virtual Data Centers as fully-isolated virtual environments
 * Federation of multiple Zones for scalability, isolation or multiple-site support
 * Powerful and flexible Scheduler - deploy your workload in different locations